andvenizelos/MyWebPage/content/publication/conference-paper2/index.md

   Eight out of 152 (5.3%) NEC were microsatellite instable (MSI).
 NET G3 had frequent mutations in MEN1 (21%), ATRX (17%), DAXX, SETD2 and TP53 (each 14%).
 We show molecular differences in HG GEP-NEN, related to morphological differentiation and site of origin.
 Limited similarities to SCLC and a high fraction of targetable alterations indicate a high potential for betterpersonalized treatments.

 authors:
-- Andreas Venizelos, Hege Elvebakken, Aurel Perren, Oleksii Nikolaienko, Wei Deng
+- *Andreas Venizelos*, Hege Elvebakken, Aurel Perren, Oleksii Nikolaienko, Wei Deng, et.al.
 -
 date: "2021-11-01T00:00:00Z"
 doi: ""